-As it is known \cite{lan2012optimal,devolder2011stochastic,dvurechensky2016stochastic}, if the stochastic approximation $g(x,\xi)$ for the gradient of $f$ is available, an accelerated gradient method has oracle complexity bound (i.e. overall number of first-order oracle calls) $O\left(\max\left\{\sqrt{L_2R_2^2/\e},\sigma^2R_2^2/\e^2\right\}\right)$, where $\e$ is the target optimization error, the goal being to find such $\hat{x}$ that $\EE f(\hat{x}) - f^* \leq \e$.
-Here $f^*$ is the global optimal value of $f$.
-The question, to which we give a positive answer in this paper, is as follows.
+As it is known \cite{lan2012optimal,devolder2011stochastic,dvurechensky2016stochastic,gasnikov2016stochasticInter}, if \pdd{a} stochastic approximation $g(x,\xi)$ for the gradient of $f$ is available, an accelerated gradient method has oracle complexity bound (i.e. \pdd{the total} number of \pdd{stochastic} first-order oracle calls) $O\left(\max\left\{\sqrt{L_2R_2^2/\e},\sigma^2R_2^2/\e^2\right\}\right)$, where $\e$ is the target optimization error \pd{in terms of the objective residual}, the goal being to find such $\hat{x}$ that $\EE f(\hat{x}) - f^* \leq \e$.
+Here $f^*$ is the global optimal value of $f$\pd{, $R_2$ is such that $\|x_0-x^*\|_2 \leq R_2$ with $x^*$ being \textit{some} solution.} The question, to which we give a positive answer in this paper, is as follows.

 \textit{Is it possible to solve a stochastic optimization problem with the same $\e$-dependence in the iteration and sample complexity and only noisy observations of the objective value?}